mph-/lcapy/doc/install.rst

   essential, if it is not loaded then an active internet connection is required.

-  >>> sudo-apt-get install libjs-mathjax fonts-mathjax
+  >>> sudo apt-get install libjs-mathjax fonts-mathjax

 - The easiest way to obtain the Lcapy sources is to use git: